exasim-project/NeoFOAM/doc/basics/executor.rst

 NeoFOAM uses the MPI+X approach for parallelism, where X is the execution space used for device parallelism.
 The `Executor` class uses Kokkos and provides an interface for memory management and specifics were to execute the operations:

-- `CPUExecutor`: run on the CPU with MPI
+- `SerialExecutor`: run on the CPU with MPI
 - `OMPExecutor`: run on the CPU with OpenMP and MPI
 - `GPUExecutor`: run on the GPU with MPI